 The suspension of the board of Yes Bank and appointment of an administrator was almost like a bolt from the blue; but in retrospect, had been coming for quite some time now.
 The bank had seen a series of defaults in its advances and was unable to raise funds to make up for this.
 Here … Continue reading Yes Bank – Diagnosis of A Failure

 The sharp increase in funds allocation to FCI (Food Corporation of India), as projected in the recent Budget, points to a serious deficiency in its operations, indeed, entire food distribution system.
 Total gap in FCI’s expenditure and receipt is projected to reach Rs 2.5 lakh crore in FY21.
-More worryingly, there is no solution in … Continue reading Food Corporation of India – The Elephant in the Room
+More worryingly, there is no solution in sight considering the sharp increase in the liability on the government as a result of National Food Security Act (NFSA).
+A high-level committee (HLC) was formed in Aug’14 to suggest ways to restructure FCI.
+Here is a look at some of the inefficiencies of FCI and ways to handle it as recommended by HLC.
+Continue reading Food Corporation of India – The Elephant in the Room

 Automobile sector continues to be in the throes of a slowdown quite unprecedented in terms of its magnitude.
 While aggregate sales data for Feb’20 is not yet available, individual company data shows decline of as much as 40%.
 Even though part of the decline is due to impending transition to BS-VI, there are deeper reasons … Continue reading Automobile Industry – Challenges Abound…